 In the last few years, the true scale of police brutality against Black people, Indigenous people, and people of color (BIPOC) has been revealed to the American public.
-The death of Trayvon Martin spawned the Black Lives Matter movement, which grew to prominence as more names were added to the list of black men dying at hands of people in law enforcement: Freddy Gray, Michael Brown, Eric Garner, Alton Sterling, and Philando Castile, just to name a few.
+The death of Trayvon Martin spawned the Black Lives Matter movement, which grew to prominence as a seemingly endless procession of Black people were killed by people in law enforcement: Freddy Gray, Michael Brown, Eric Garner, and Sandra Bland, to name a few.